Non-Linear Scoring Model for Translation Quality Evaluation: Proposed Non-Linear Scoring Model

-Figure \ref{fig:lineardivergence} visualizes this critical weakness of the linear model: Once the slope is fixed using a single calibration point, the linear model severely diverges from the actual human judgment at both lower and higher evaluation sample sizes.
-In contrast, the logarithmic model aligns more closely with observed data regardless of sample size (evaluation wordcount).
+Figure~\ref{fig:lineardivergence} illustrates that once the slope is fixed by a single anchor point, a linear rule diverges substantially from the concave tolerance pattern implied by human judgments at both smaller and larger evaluation sizes.
+In contrast, the logarithmic model remains consistent with the length-dependent tolerance trend across the range of sample sizes considered.

-The calibrated logarithmic curve is more permissive for short samples and stricter for long ones relative to an anchored linear rule; it increases with length but flattens, avoiding the linear model’s over‑leniency at large sizes.

-This not only matches human content users’ expectations, but also reduces misclassification of borderline quality outputs.

-Building on the Multi-Range Framework proposed in \cite{GladkoffEtAl2024}, this paper distinguishes three regimes of evaluation sample sizes based on their statistical and perceptual characteristics.
-In the micro-range (fewer than 250 words), evaluation outcomes are highly sensitive to single errors and statistical confidence is very low; thus, risk-based Statistical Quality Control (SQC) is most appropriate.

-For the meso- and macro-ranges, the choice of an appropriate scoring model depends not on the absolute length of any single text, but on the expected range of fluctuation in evaluation sample sizes.
-This paper's findings point to a crucial rule of thumb: if evaluation sample sizes are expected to vary by more than approximately 20\% from the anchor point, the non-linear model is required for accuracy.
-A calibrated linear model is only a viable tool when evaluation sample sizes remain consistently within this tight ~20\% band around the anchor.
-Counter-intuitively, because the logarithmic curve flattens at large values, a linear model can be more applicable in the macro-range than the meso-range, provided its anchor point is also in that higher range.

-Ultimately, however, for any operational scenario involving a wide variety of evaluated text lengths, the non-linear logarithmic model is the only option that ensures consistent and reliable accuracy.
-This is because a single linear extrapolation becomes unreliable as it moves further from its anchor point, whereas a logarithmic model remains accurate across both the meso- and macro-ranges.